sabegg2/sqlalchemy-challenge/README.md

 ## Files

-In the SurfsUp folder, I have included:
+In the SurfsUp folder (in the regrade_submission), I have included:

 (1) [climate.ipynb](regrade_submission/SurfsUp/climate.ipynb).
 This contains the Part 1: Analyze and Explore the Climate Data analysis.
 In this section, I used Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
 Specifically, I used SQLAlchemy ORM queries, Pandas, and Matplotlib.